How Long Should Concrete Cure Before Removing Forms

 How to Properly Remove Formwork

-- Conduct proper tests (mostly NDT) on concrete to ensure its strength developed.
+- Conduct proper tests (mostly NDT) on concrete to ensure its strength is developed.

 - Removal of formwork should be started from vertical members are removed first.

-- The supports of slab or soffits should not remove until it is ensured to bear its self-weight and external stresses effectively.
+- The supports of the slab or soffits should not remove until it is ensured to bear their self-weight and external stresses effectively.

 - Loose concrete or any other material found in the edges and corners are to be removed.

 - The safety engineers should inspect the site before the removal of formworks to ensure suitable conditions.

 - For workman safety, inspect the formwork position so that sufficient bracings and work platforms are provided to remove the formwork at higher elevations.